leleliu008/uppm-package-repository-openbsd-amd64/README.md

 # uppm-package-repository-openbsd-x86_64

-these tools are created by [ppkg](https://github.com/leleliu008/ppkg).
+these packages are created by [ppkg](https://github.com/leleliu008/ppkg).

-these tools are fully statically linked.
+these packages are fully statically linked.

-these tools are relocatable which means that you can install them to anywhere.
+these packages are relocatable which means that you can install them to anywhere.

 ## Environment Variables
 following environment variables should be set for `git`: